Cycling China – Bicycle Touring Across [Itineraries and Tips]

 It is very hard to choose the best cycling itinerary in China, I would actually say it’s impossible, how could such a thing even exist?

-China is so vast, diverse, and full of marvels that any cycling route outside the main road is likely to be at least interesting if not gorgeous.
+China is so vast, diverse, and full of marvels that any cycling route outside the main road is likely to be at least interesting, if not gorgeous.

-Here are a couple of bike touring itinerary suggestions, we plan to add more in the future and update this blog guide constantly – if you have a bike route you would like to recommend, please contact us or leave a comment.
+Here are a couple of bike touring itinerary suggestions.
+We plan to add more in the future and update this blog guide constantly – if you have a bike route you would like to recommend, please contact us or leave a comment.

 One-week cycling trip in Zhejiang: marshes, waterfalls, rivers, and tea terraces